 Course responsible: Espen Olav Sjaastad

 This course is taught in the Autumn parallel.
 Evaluation will normally be completed before the end of the year.

 Course frequency: Annually

-The course consists of a series of seminars where the students discuss 8 different books and articles.
+The course consists of a series of seminars where the candidates discuss different books and articles.
 All participants will have the role as chair and discussants in the various seminars.
-In addition, participants will write book reviews of 6 of the 8 books/articles.
-Topics discussed will include: the state and governmentality; the postcolony; markets and neoliberalism; political agronomy; property and institutions; nature as agent; and nature conservation, communities, participation and resistance.
+In addition, participants will write book reviews of a selection of books/articles.
+Topics discussed may include: the state and governmentality; the postcolony; markets and neoliberalism; political agronomy; property and institutions; nature as agent; and nature conservation, communities, participation and resistance.
 Each reading will first be introduced by a lecturer familiar with the reading.
-The students will also write a final paper of 4000 words where one's own PhD project is discussed in relation to the course literature.
+The candidates will also write a final paper of 4000 words where one's own PhD project is discussed in relation to the course literature.

-The course adopts a participatory approach in that the lecturers and students work together.
-The course consists of lectures by teachers and student seminars with the participation of a teacher.
-The course will also train students in analysing texts in writing and in discussions.
+The course adopts a participatory approach in that the lecturers and candidates work together.
+The course consists of lectures by teachers and candidate seminars with the participation of a teacher.
+The course will also train candidates in analysing texts in writing and in discussions.

 Discussions between students, and between staff and students.

-Participants should hold an MA degree or equivalent.
+Participants should hold an Master degree or equivalent.
 Participants should also be admitted to a PhD programme.